What are the aims of this leaflet?

 What skin conditions are treated with apremilast?

-No treatment currently can cure psoriasis, but apremilast may control the signs and symptoms of psoriasis.
+No treatment currently can cure psoriasis, but apremilast can help manage the signs and symptoms of psoriasis.

 How should I take apremilast?

-Apremilast should be prescribed by a specialist experienced in the treatment of psoriasis.
-The tablet should be taken every morning and every evening, approximately 12 hours apart.
+The tablet should be taken as prescribed by your doctor, normally every morning and every evening, approximately 12 hours apart.
 The tablet can be taken with or without food and should be swallowed whole.

 What dose should I take?

 The recommended dose is 30 mg twice daily.
-However, to reduce possible stomach and gut symptoms an initial lower dose will be given which will be increased gradually over the first week.
+However, to reduce possible stomach and bowel symptoms (e.g. nausea and diarrhoea) an initial lower dose will be given which will be increased gradually over the first week.
+These dosing instructions will be clearly labelled on a special starter pack, which will be provided when you first start taking apremilast.

 How long will I need to take apremilast before I see an effect?